 Your initial indicator of a below ground leakage is a higher-than-average water bill.
 Compare your water bills from the past couple of months to see if there has been a constant increase.

 You can also check your water meter or evaluate your overall usage.
 A family of 4 should use no more than 12,000 gallons of water, each month.
 If your family is using more than that, you may have a water leak.

 Just How to Find a Water Drip in Your Residence

 Grab a flashlight and start by taking a look, under your sinks.
-Clear out the cabinets and examine the bottoms as well as wall surfaces for any kind of indicators of moisture, mildew, or mold.
+Clear out the cabinets and examine the bottoms as well as wall surfaces for any kind of indicator of moisture, mildew, or mold.

 Examine the flooring around all appliances that use water, including your dishwasher, refrigerator, and toilets.
 Warped flooring or "spongy" spots could indicate water damage underneath.

 To check your toilet bowl for a slow leak, add a few drops of food coloring to the back of the tank.
 Wait 30 minutes (no flushing) to see if any of the coloring creeps down into the bowl.

 Walls and ceilings can also provide clues about a hidden water leak.
 Look for stains, discoloration, warping, or peeling paint that could indicate a leaky pipe.
 You might also consider checking the pipes in your basement, attic, or crawl spaces.